Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Diffusion MRI through a bird's eye

 From the physics standpoint, the spatial variations of $R_1(\r)$, $R_2(\r)$ and $D(\r)$ (with the latter including boundary conditions associated with cell membranes), occur at the {\it mesoscopic scale}, Fig.~\ref{fig:meso}.
 The term ``mesoscopic" originated in condensed matter physics some decades ago \cite{imry-book}, signifying focussing on the intermediate scales (``meso"), in-between elementary (say, atomic or molecular), and macroscopic (associated with the sample size or the measurement resolution).
 By design, this term is relative, depending on which spatio-temporal scales are deemed small and large.

-For dMRI, the mesoscopic scale corresponds to tissue heterogeneities at the scale defined by the MRI-controlled diffusion length, $L(t) \sim \sqrt{tD(t)} \sim 1 - 50\,\mu$m, which is the rms molecular displacement for times $t\sim 1 - 1000\,$ms, and is therefore commonly referred to as the microstructural scale.
-This scale is commensurate with immense structural complexity of tissue microarchitecture.
+For dMRI, the mesoscopic scale corresponds to tissue heterogeneities at the scale defined by the MRI-controlled diffusion length, $L(t) \sim \sqrt{Dt} \sim 1 - 50\,\mu$m, which is the \new root mean squared \keep molecular displacement for times $t\sim 1 - 1000\,$ms. In the dMRI literature, it is commonly referred to as the microstructure scale.
+This scale is commensurate with immense structural complexity of tissue architecture.